 The Lord taught not be harsh with loved ones,

 We all get reconciled in earth…

 Variety of signs and omens were related to Shrovetide.
-First pancake has always been eaten with dedication to the souls of ancestors.
-Another ritual pancake must have been eaten in the honor of spring and fertility of earth.
-Symbolism of the pancake is closely related to round sacrificial bread of ancient pagans for whom round shape was a symbol of sun.
+The first pancake has always been eaten with a dedication to the souls of ancestors.
+Another ritual pancake must have been eaten in the honor of spring and fertility of the earth.
+The symbolism of the pancake is closely related to round sacrificial bread of ancient pagans for whom round shape was a symbol of the sun.
 Another famous custom was a divination of the future spouse name.
-Young girl was supposed to treat a male stranger with one of the first pancakes of the holiday and find out his name – that was supposed to be the name of her future husband.
+A young girl was supposed to treat a male stranger with one of the first pancakes of the holiday and find out his name – that was supposed to be the name of her future husband.